villacu/MoMentS/README.md

 ### Submission

-To evaluate your model's performance:
+To evaluate your model's performance, generate predictions for all questions in the required JSON format and either:
-1. Generate predictions for all questions in the required JSON format
+   * Submit predictions to [emilio.villa@mbzuai.ac.ae](mailto:emilio.villa@mbzuai.ac.ae).
+You will receive an accuracy report with both global and per-category ToM ability scores within **1–3 working days**, **or**
-2. Submit your predictions to [moments.evaluation@gmail.com](mailto:moments.evaluation@gmail.com)
+   * Request the test labels by completing `MoMentS/data/test/moments_test_release_form.pdf`.
-3. You will receive an accuracy report with global and per ToM ability scores within 1-3 working days
+3

 *Note: An automated evaluation platform is currently under development.*